alexgonca/twitter_watson/README.md

 This tool comes with a number of useful [presets](https://github.com/strohne/Facepager/wiki/Presets).
 We took advantage of a preset titled `Twitter >> Get tweets of user` and tweaked the parameters accordingly.

-## Analysing the Data with IBM Watson
+## Analyzing the Data with IBM Watson

 We also used Facepager to submit the tweets to IBM Watson's [Natural Language Understanding](https://www.ibm.com/cloud/watson-natural-language-understanding), a reputable NLP cloud solution, and retrieve the responses.